-- 5.1 Purpose of Testing and Investigations - 5.1.1.
-IIHF's testing and investigations test distribution planning, post-testing activity and related activities shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations and the IIHF Bylaws, Regulations/Codes and Medical Care Guide. - 5.1.2.
+- 5.1.
+Purpose of Testing and Investigations - 5.1.1.
+IIHF's testing and investigations test distribution planning, post-testing activity and related activities shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations and the IIHF Bylaws, Regulations and Guidelines. - 5.1.2.
 Testing shall be undertaken to obtain analytical evidence as to whether the Player has violated Article 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in a Player's Sample) or Article 2.2 (Use or Attempted Use by a Player of a Prohibited Substance or a Prohibited Method).

-5.2 Authority to Test
+5.2.
+Authority to Test

 - 5.2.1.
-Subject to the jurisdictional limitations for Event Testing set out in Article 5.3, the IIHF shall have In-Competition and Out-of-Competition Testing authority over all Players specified in the Introduction to this Anti-Doping Code (Section "Scope of this Anti-Doping Code"). - 5.2.2.
+Subject to the jurisdictional limitations for Event Testing set out in Article 5.3, the IIHF shall have In-Competition and Out-of-Competition Testing authority over all Players specified in the Introduction to these Anti-Doping Regulations (Section "Scope of these Anti-Doping Regulations"). - 5.2.2.
 The IIHF may require any Player over whom it has Testing authority (including any Player serving a period of Ineligibility) to provide a Sample at any time and at any place. - 5.2.3.
 WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.10 of the WADA Code.

-5.3 Event Testing
+5.3.
+Event Testing

 5.3.1.
-Except as otherwise provided below, only a single organization shall be responsible for initiating and directing Testing at Event Venues during an
+Except as otherwise provided below, only a single organization shall be responsible for initiating and directing Testing at Event Venues during an Event Period.

-Event Period.
 At International Events, the IIHF (or other international organization which is the ruling body for an Event) shall have authority to conduct Testing.
 At National Events, the National Anti-Doping Organization of that country shall have authority to conduct Testing.
+At the request of the IIHF (or other international organization which is the ruling body to conduct Testing.
 At the request of the IIHF (or other international organization which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with that ruling body.